genkurakata/Supply-chain-academic-project/README.md

 # Supply-chain-academic-project
 Case study on DHL for my DS 655 course

-# Introduction
 For my Sustainable Supply Chain Management course that I took for my major, we did a case study project on DHL's supply chain for LCD monitors.
+Using the data provided from the overview, the goal and constraints of the project were determined.
+I used the Solver add-in in Microsoft Excel to solve the problem through the use of linear programming.